Divorce after five years separation: the old ground for divorce

 What to do if your partner disputes that you have lived apart for five years?

 You may need to prove it.
-You can prove this by showing household bills/ information of when you/they moved out.
-You can also look into amending the petition and changing the reason for divorce to one of the other options.
+You can prove this by showing household bills/ information about when you/they moved out.
+You can also look into amending the divorce application (previously called the divorce petition) and changing the reason for divorce to one of the other options.

-How long does divorce take if the other party doesn’t agree?
+How long does a divorce take if the other party doesn’t agree?

 If your ex won’t sign the divorce/dissolution paperwork, this will likely slow down the process.
 This also depends on the grounds for divorce.
-For example, if you use two years separation, you need your partner’s consent, so if they won’t sign, you’ll have to submit an amended petition using a different reason.
+For example, if you use two years separation, you need your partner’s consent, so if they won’t sign, you’ll have to submit an amended divorce application (previously called the divorce petition) using a different reason.

 Is UK divorce law the same as English divorce Law?